JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 </div>

 These functions deal with Kotlin/Native objects.
-Call the `DisposeStablePointer` to release a Kotlin object and `DisposeString` to release Kotlin String, which has the `char*` type in C. It is possible to use the `IsInstance` function to check if a Kotlin type or a `libnative_KNativePtr` is an instance of another type.
-The actual set of operations generated depend on the actual usages.
+Call the `DisposeStablePointer` to release a Kotlin object and `DisposeString` to release a Kotlin String, which has the `char*` type in C. It is possible to use the `IsInstance` function to check if a Kotlin type or a `libnative_KNativePtr` is an instance of another type.
+The actual set of operations generated depends on the actual usages.

-Kotlin/Native has garbage collection, but it does not help deal with Kotlin objects from the C language.
+Kotlin/Native has garbage collection, but it does not help us deal with Kotlin objects from the C language.
 Kotlin/Native has interop with Objective-C and Swift and integrates with their reference counters.
 The [Objective-C Interop](/docs/reference/native/objc_interop.html)
-documentation article contains more more details on it.
-Also, there is the related tutorial named [Kotlin/Native as an Apple Framework](apple-framework.html).
+documentation article contains more details on it.
+Also, there is the tutorial [Kotlin/Native as an Apple Framework](apple-framework.html).

 ### Our Library Functions

-Let's take a look an the `kotlin.root.example` field, it mimics the package structure of our Kotlin code with a `kotlin.root.` prefix.
+Let's take a look at the `kotlin.root.example` field, it mimics the package structure of our Kotlin code with a `kotlin.root.` prefix.

 There is a `kotlin.root.example.Clazz` field that represents the `Clazz` from Kotlin.
 The `Clazz#memberFunction` is accessible with the `memberFunction` field.
-The only difference is that the `memberFunction` accepts `this` reference as the first parameter.
+The only difference is that the `memberFunction` accepts a `this` reference as the first parameter.
-C language does not support objects, and that is the reason to pass a `this` pointer explicitly.
+The C language does not support objects, and this is the reason to pass a `this` pointer explicitly.

 There is a constructor in the `Clazz` field (aka `kotlin.root.example.Clazz.Clazz`),